 Beware: You may have to hide your socks after this.

 Every home has a box!
 Whether it's from a shipment of books from Amazon or from your latest shoe shopping spree, you've got to have something.
 Size does NOT matter in this case.
 Partially remove the lid/flaps to the box and lay it in the middle of the floor.
-Nothing else needs done!
+Nothing else needs to be done!
 Catnip is optional and may entice your cat faster.
 Watch your cat slink in and out and swat at the box for hours.

 Beware: Some cats may view boxes as hiding spots and then pounce from them later.
 Again, please do not teach your cat that hands and feet are prey.
 Teach them that these human body parts are for snuggling with only!

-6. The Light On The Wall
+6. The Light on the Wall

 Or the floor.
 Also includes shadows.
 This can be done with a laser pointer, a flashlight, or even from the sunlight coming through the window and reflecting off your watch, phone, or laptop screen.
 Move it back and forth, up and down, and make your cat track it!
-Even fat cats like my Prince Fredward will spend a couple minutes wearing themselves down over these magnificent miracles.
+Even fat cats like my Prince Fredward will spend a couple of minutes wearing themselves down over these magnificent miracles.